 2. Countries that are allowed without a Visa in Dubai:

+Just like there are visa-free countries for UAE residents, many citizens around the world have the privilege of entering the UAE without the need of a visa.
 For countries which are a part of the list of no prior visa arrangements necessary to visit UAE, those countries get their Visa at the UAE airports immigration counter.
 All you have to do is simply carry your passport and show it to the authorities at the time of immigration.
 The authorities will grant you a 30-day visa, free of charge.
 In case you want to extend your stay, pay an additional charge and you can extend your Visa for another 30 days.

 Unlike the nationals of the countries excluded from the list, Gulf Co-operation Council GCC country nationals need not have to wait to re-apply for a multiple entry visa after expiration.
 They can leave and re-enter the country anytime they like.